KMXN: 2006-2009: Rock

 On February 21, 2006, KMXN flipped to classic rock, branded as "X 92.9."
 This was done to compete more directly against KDVV and KWIC.
-KMXN added live air talent, plus the syndicated Bob & Tom show.
-During this time, KMXN started to carry Lawrence Free State High School sports.
+KMXN added live air talent, plus the syndicated Bob & Tom Show.
+During this time, KMXN started to carry Lawrence High School sports.

 On January 18, 2007, "X" transitioned from classic rock to a more current-based active rock format.
 The station began targeting Lawrence during this time period.
-KMXN kept "Bob & Tom" in morning drive for a while, before replacing them in 2008 with the Grand Rapids, Michigan-based show "Free Beer And Hot Wings."
+KMXN kept "Bob & Tom" in morning drive for a while, before replacing them in 2008 with the Grand Rapids-based show Free Beer and Hot Wings.

 2009-present: Country

 On October 7, 2009, KMXN began stunting again, this time with television theme songs.
 The following day at Noon, the station flipped to country, branded as "92.9 the Bull".
-The station affiliated with Big D and Bubba for morning drive.
-The flip makes the station the fourth country station in Topeka, the others being KTOP-FM, WIBW-FM and KTPK.
+The station affiliated with Big D and Bubba for its morning drive show.
+The flip made KMXN the fourth country station in the Topeka area, the others being 102.9 KTOP-FM, 94.5 WIBW-FM and 106.9 KTPK (which airs Classic Country).

-Ottawa-licensed KOFO (1220 AM) simulcasted on 92.9's HD2 sub-channel from 2011 to 2013.
+Ottawa-licensed KOFO (1220 AM) simulcasted on 92.9's HD Radio digital subchannel from 2011 to 2013.